fResult/Just-Systems-Design/exercises/13_design-twitch-api/README.md

 ### 5. Subscribing

 Subscribing is similar to following.\
-However, unlike following, since there are more details to be provided when a user subscribes to a channel (subscription tier and payment information), we'll separate the acts of subscribing and unsubscribing into two endpoints.
+However, subscribing requires more details, such as subscription tier and payment information.\
+Therefore, we will use 2 separate endpoints for subscribing and unsubscribing.

 ```haskell
 CreateSubscription(channelId: String, subscriptionInfo: SubscriptionInfo, paymentInfo: PaymentInfo)